saashqdev/saashq_docker/docs/migrate-from-multi-image-setup.md

 ### Site Creation

 For `create-site` service to act as run once site creation job, you need to pass `["bash", "-c"]` as container `entrypoint` and bash script inline to yaml.
-Make sure to use `--no-mariadb-socket` as upstream bench is installed in container.
+Make sure to use `--no-mariadb-socket` as upstream wrench is installed in container.

-The `WORKDIR` has changed to `/home/saashq/saashq-bench` like `bench` setup we are used to.
+The `WORKDIR` has changed to `/home/saashq/saashq-wrench` like `wrench` setup we are used to.
 So the path to find `common_site_config.json` has changed to `sites/common_site_config.json`.

 Example change: